Community Organizations & Charities

 There are many other opportunities for your organization to fundraise during the race.
 Historically, organizations have raised money through activities such as: selling coffee and bagels at the start line, pancake breakfast at a sleep-over area, “renting” cots at a sleepover area, accepting donations for soap and towels for showers, etc. Please indicate your fundraising ideas in the Official Charity Application and we will contact you to discuss opportunities and how we can support your organization.

 If you are volunteering on behalf of an Official Charity, please visit the Volunteer page for critical instructions and directions.
 The volunteer coordinator for your charity will let you know where you have been assigned and what time your assignment starts.

 - Involve and support communities that we run through

-- Facilitate small, local non-profits and community organizations to benefit from the CLR
+- Facilitate small, local non-profits and community organizations to benefit from Cascade Relays events

-- Maintain fun, respectful relationship between charities and teams
+- Maintain fun, respectful relationship between charities, community groups and teams